Xunnamius/next-test-api-route-handler/docs/interfaces/NtarhInitAppRouter.md

 A function that receives the `Response` object returned from `appHandler` and returns a `Response` instance.
-Use this function to edit the response _after_ the handler runs but _before_ it's returned by the server.
+Use this function to edit the response _after_ your handler runs but _before_ it's processed by the server.

 #### Type declaration